Social Media Tips & Strategies

 What makes your bar unique?
 Is it a cozy, bookish speakeasy with high-end cocktails?
 A rowdy sports bar with two-dozen screens and the best wings in town?
 A friendly neighborhood haunt with a focus on local craft beer?
 Your social media should feel like your bar.

 • For a craft cocktail lounge: Your aesthetic should be sophisticated.
-Think dark, moody lighting, high-quality photos focusing on elegant glassware, unique garnishes, and the pure craftsmanship of your bartenders.
+Think dark, moody lighting, high-quality photos focusing on elegant glassware, unique garnishes, and the craftsmanship of your bartenders.
 Your tone should be knowledgeable but approachable.

 • For a sports bar: Your content should be high-energy and timely.
 Game-day graphics, videos of fans celebrating a big play, and mouth-watering close-ups of burgers and beers are your bread and butter.
 The tone is loud, fun, and communal.